AnitaKallur/ComputerVisionRockPaperScissors/README.md

 Once everything is aligned, we are ready to play the game using camera.
 I have made this game using simple codes which is easily understandable.
 I have used few simple methods
-I may consider adding few more features to the game in future..
+I may consider adding few more features to the game in future.